Skip to main content

 USDA Foods must align with the Dietary Guidelines and other relevant program requirements.
 For example, the Dietary Guidelines encourage a variety of fruits and vegetables, whole grains, fat-free and low-fat dairy, and foods that are low in sodium, saturated fat, trans fat, and added sugar.

-USDA strives to purchase food products that are available from multiple vendors to encourage competitive pricing.
-USDA will not consider requests for sole source or niche products, or for prototypes developed with intent to launch a new product through USDA Foods.
+We strive to purchase food products that are available from multiple vendors to encourage competitive pricing.
+We will not consider requests for sole source or niche products, or for prototypes developed with intent to launch a new product through USDA Foods.
 It is highly recommended that requests for consideration come from an industry group that can represent the industry as a whole and not directly from an individual supplier.

 USDA Foods must be able to meet the nationwide needs of all programs.
 Items with a limited availability or capacity across all supplying vendors are not a good fit, as they result in unsuccessful solicitations, delayed, or cancelled deliveries, and disruptions in delivery of food to program recipients.
 Program operators rely on the USDA Foods ordered to meet the needs of their recipients.
 When these orders are cancelled or late, it impacts the program’s ability to supply food to individuals and families in need.